GLOBAL MARKETS-Equities rally, dollar falls as inflation concerns grow

 By Chibuike Oguh

-NEW YORK, May 24 (Reuters) - Global equities gained on Monday while the dollar traded near four-month lows against major currencies as investors eye upcoming U.S. inflation readings for guidance on monetary policy.
+NEW YORK, May 24 (Reuters) - Global equity markets gained on Monday while the dollar traded near four-month lows against major currencies as investors eye upcoming U.S. inflation readings for guidance on monetary policy.

-Market participants were gearing up for the U.S. personal consumption data on Thursday, the Federal Reserve's preferred inflation measure, and a potential tapering of asset purchases in the face of strong economic data.
+Market participants were gearing up for U.S. personal consumption data - the Federal Reserve's preferred inflation measure - on Thursday, and a potential tapering of asset purchases in the face of strong economic data.

 "The market is taking a deep breath and is coming to terms with inflation," said Thomas Hayes, managing member at Great Hill Capital in New York.